Pond liners - Biologists building guide: price Fish pond liners to sealing or lining fishing ponds & lakes cost to build

 Biologists' help tips how to install pond liners from garden pond liners for large ponds, fish ponds and large fishing pond liners, we cover rubber & plastic pond liners vs natural pond liners and sealing a pond natural way.

 BLOGPHOTOSFORUM each page you +1 or Like, we will plant a wildflower on a pond or stream.
 Follow us for seasonal advice

 Introduction to pond liners

 The seal of a pond or lake is similar to the foundation of a building; what happens here affects everything above the liner or seal.
 Most people think a pond liner has but one function: to hold the water in the pond.
-In reality, there are other important functions that help keep water clean.
+In reality, there are other important functions that help keep water clean and reduce the cost to build a pond / lake.
 We do not need to get into the science of sediment chemistry here since the intent of this discussion is simply to help people decide what method to utilize to seal their pond.

 Different pond liners for different ponds

 To select an appropriate pond liner, the goals of the pond or lake project need to be considered carefully.
 Aspects of the pond such as size, quality goals, budget, property value, species of fish, longevity, geology, wildlife, maintenance and the level of knowledge of the pond designer need to be considered.
 The following section describes the benefits and weaknesses of three categories of pond liners.

 This video features our natural ponds and lakes sealed with clay.